Pat-Laub/Pat-Laub.github.io/_posts/2022-02-08-hunting-for-great-bluey-episodes-with-ai.md

 About a month after the podcast episode, I decided to watch that recommended Bluey episode.
 But I couldn't remember which Bluey episode was recommended, nor could I remember which Syntax episode the hosts went on this tangent about children's TV.
 The podcast releases new episodes at a furious rate, and the episodes go for about 30 mins to an hour.
-I couldn't find any transcripts of the episodes provided by the hosts, and after a few days of intermittently relistening to old episodes to find that section, I gave up.
+I couldn't find any transcripts of the episodes provided by the hosts, and after a few days of intermittently re-listening to old episodes to find that section, I gave up.

 As I'm teaching deep-learning later in the year, I thought I'd use this as an example of using Python & machine learning to side-step a long and tedious manual search for this information.